-Come and discover the truth about God's character which shines its light through the darkness of our misconceptions
+Come and see the truth about God's character

-In the book of Revelation we see an angel flying in the midst of heaven “having the everlasting gospel” which is to be preached “unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people” (Revelation 14:6).
+In the book of Revelation we see an angel flying in the midst of heaven “having the everlasting gospel” which is to be preached “to those who dwell on the earth—to every nation, tribe, tongue, and people” (Revelation 14:6).
 Jesus spoke of this gospel saying, “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (Matthew 24:14).

 The Greek word ἄγγελος (aggelos) and the Hebrew word מֲלְאָךְ (malak) translated as “angel” simply means “messenger.”
 This angel flying in the midst of heaven represents the last message given to the whole world just before the end comes.
 This message will speak with a loud voice saying:

-“Fear God, and give glory to Him; for the hour of His judgment is come: and worship Him that made heaven, and earth, and the sea, and the fountains of waters.”
+“Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water.”

 (Revelation 14:7)